divyaKh/CMPE255Project/Archive/paper.md

 ![Figure 6.3.2](images/F1scores_plots_all_models/F1_scoresDecison_Tree.png)
 Figure 6.3.2 shows the F1-score of the decison trees on the different preprocessed dataset

+The accuracy and F1 scores are high for the dataset with standard scaler on the model.
+Model fitted with dataset with Minmax scaling has similar performance to the model fitted with dataset that has MinMax scaling applied and feature pruning on basis of correlation.

 ## 6.4 Random Forest
 Random Forest is a classification algorithm is combination of many decision trees.
 It is a better classifier than decision tree since it leverages the advantages of DT and overcomes its shortcomings.
 Therefore, the feature of Random forest model include simplicity and good accuracy.